 Dr. Hickey received his Bachelor of Science (Honors) in 1979 and Ph.D. in physics in 1986 from La Trobe University, Melbourne, Australia.

 Teri Gabriel joined ERAU in 2006 as the Manager of the Office of Sponsored Programs.
-Since then she has become the university’s Human Protections Administrator and Research Analyst under the direction of the Dean of Research and Graduate Studies.
+She is now the Assistant Director of Research under the direction of the University Dean of Research and Graduate Studies.
 She is an accomplished grant proposal writer and trainer, formally working with various local governments assisting with environmental and historical preservation projects.
 She was also the Executive Director for Flagler County’s Habitat for Humanity.
 She worked with the state’s allocation of housing funds for Flagler County and Habitat for Humanity.

 Teri received her Bachelor of Arts (Honors) degree in Psychology in 1995 and her Master of Public Administration degree in 1998 from the University of Central Florida.